Shahla Ghobadi

 • Digital activism: mobilisation, collective action, social movements, digital divide, sustainability

 If you think of working with me, you can send me (1) a CV, and a (2) 3-page research proposal (excluding references).
-I consider proposals that (1) discuss a key problem in the literature motivating your research question, and (2) demonstrate an explicit connection with my research publications; I consider only applications that have clarified this connection.
+I consider proposals that (1) discuss a key problem in the literature motivating your research question, and (2) demonstrate an explicit connection with my research publications; I consider only applications that have clarified this connection. *I do not consider proposals that are well-written by generative AI and lack critical elements of a PhD proposal, most notably engaging with the literature and targetting novel questions.*

 Professional memberships